 Threads vs. Twitter/X: Which Should Creators Post On in 2026?

-Meta Threads is the calmer, faster-growing platform with no creator payouts yet.
-X has the bigger creator economy but is shrinking.
-For most creators, the answer in 2026 isn't "pick one" — it's post on both and let one feed the other.
+Meta Threads is the calmer, faster-growing platform (500M+ users) with no creator payouts yet.
+X has the bigger creator economy, the deeper toolkit, and the more mature ad platform — but both can false-ban you overnight.
+For most creators, the answer in 2026 isn't "pick one" — it's post on both and own your audience off-platform.

 Most "X vs Threads" articles you've read are six months stale.
-Threads quietly crossed X in mobile daily active users in January 2026 (TechCrunch), Meta Threads rolled out global ads, and X tightened its creator payout rules.
+Threads now beats X in daily mobile users — a crossover that dates to September 2025, confirmed by fresh Similarweb data in January 2026 (TechCrunch) — Meta Threads rolled out global ads, and X tightened its creator payout rules.
 The platform you should be on now is not the same one you should have been on in 2024.

-This post compares Meta Threads vs Twitter/X across the seven questions creators actually ask before opening either app — audience, algorithm, content, money, workflow — and ends with a verdict by creator type.
+This post compares Meta Threads vs Twitter/X across the questions creators actually ask before opening either app — audience, algorithm, content, money, ads, account safety, tools, workflow — and ends with a verdict by creator type.

 What Is Meta Threads vs. Twitter/X at a Glance?

 Meta Threads is Meta's text-first social app, launched in July 2023 as an Instagram spin-off.
 It's owned by Meta — the same company behind Instagram, Facebook, and WhatsApp — and shares your Instagram identity by default.
 Twitter/X is the same platform Twitter became after Elon Musk bought it in late 2022 and rebranded it in 2023.
-As of early 2026, Threads reports roughly 400 million monthly active users and 143 million daily mobile actives, while X is estimated at ~550–570 million monthly users (third-party estimates; X no longer reports official MAU) (Social Media Today, Backlinko).
+As of mid-2026, Threads has passed 500 million monthly active users — Meta announced the milestone in June 2026 (Meta) — while X sits at roughly 550 million monthly users per SEC filing estimates from May 2026 (Forbes).
 The headline shift: Threads is still growing in the double digits year over year (mobile DAU up sharply per Similarweb data) while X is contracting (Social Media Today).
-Threads has no creator payouts yet — Meta quietly killed its $500–$5,000 bonus program in spring 2025 (Matt Navarro on Threads).
-X has direct ad-revenue sharing but requires Premium ($8/mo+), 500 followers, and 5M impressions in 90 days.
+On money: Threads has no creator payouts, while X shares ad revenue with Premium creators — the monetization section below has the full details.
 Same surface, very different economics.

 Who Is Actually on Threads vs. X in 2026?